ibmverse/verse-developer/_reference/reference.md

 For example, if the business card view provides the person data type, then the extension contribution will be shown on the business card view.
 _This property is not required if you are using the `path` property._
 * `path` The path property displays an extension in the mail compose view or the mail read view.
 Valid values are `"mail.read"` or `"mail.compose"`. *This property is not required if you are using the `object` property.*
-* `title` The title of your extension, which will appear in the Verse UI.

 ### Payload Properties